Transformer-Based Inverse Microrheology for Experimental Mechanics at Ultra-High Strain Rates: Results

 \section{Results}

-To assess the predictive capabilities of the Bubble Dynamics Transformer (BDT) model, we applied it to experimental data from laser-induced cavitation (LIC) in 12$\%$ polyacrylamide (PAAm) hydrogels.
-These hydrogels were prepared with varying Alginate concentrations: 0$\%$, 0.3$\%$, 0.6$\%$, 1.0$\%$, 1.3$\%$, and 2.0$\%$ (see Section \ref{sec:exp} ``Experimental Setup'').
-Figure~\ref{fig: exp_results} illustrates the normalized bubble radius dynamics ($R^{\star}$) as a function of non-dimensional time ($t^{\star}$) for six representative samples, one for each Alginate concentration.
-Each subfigure in Fig.\,\ref{fig: exp_results} compares the experimental measurements (dotted lines) with predictions from the conventional Inertial Microcavitation Rheology (IMR) model (solid lines) and our proposed BDT model (dashed lines).
-Across all tested Alginate concentrations, the bubble dynamics predicted by the BDT model demonstrate a very close agreement with the experimental trends compared to the IMR model for 0$\%$-1.0$\%$ alginate concentrations.
+To assess the inference capability of the developed BDT model, we first applied the BDT-Viscoelasticity model to experimental LIC data obtained from PAAm-alginate hydrogels.
+The hydrogels were prepared with alginate concentrations of 0\%, 0.3\%, 0.6\%, 1.0\%, 1.3\%, and 2.0\%, as described in Section~\ref{sec:exp}.
+Figure~\ref{fig: PAAm_Alginate_inference_results} displays the normalized bubble radius dynamics ($R^{\star}$) as a function of non-dimensional time ($t^{\star}$) for six representative hydrogel formulations.
+Each subfigure in Fig.~\ref{fig: PAAm_Alginate_inference_results} compares the experimental measurements (dotted lines) with inference from the conventional IMR model (solid lines) and our proposed BDT-Viscoelasticity model (dashed lines).
+Across all tested alginate concentrations, the BDT-Viscoelasticity model captures the main collapse of the measured cavitation dynamics for alginate concentrations from 0\% to 1.0\%, where the BDT-inferred dynamics show close agreement with the experimental trajectories and are comparable to the conventional IMR fits.